-The Native American Graduate Fellowship Program supports outstanding Native American and Alaska Native graduate students who intend to pursue advanced degrees in Tribal public policy and health care, including law and medicine.
-The Udall Foundation established the Native American Graduate Fellowship Program in FY 2021; Fellowships are funded by interest revenues earned on Trust Fund investments.
+The Morris K. Udall and John S. McCain III Native American Graduate Fellowship in Tribal Policy (Fellowship) supports up to three outstanding Native American and Alaska Native graduate students each year who intend to pursue advanced degrees in Tribal public policy and health care, including law and medicine.
+The Udall Foundation established the Fellowship Program in FY 2021; Fellowships are funded by interest revenues earned on Trust Fund investments.